-[This content has been republished at Renewals, a site focused on discussions about low morale in academic libraries]
+[This content has been republished at Renewals, a site focused on discussions about low morale in North American libraries]

 “Authenticity is defined as the sharing of self by relating in a natural, sincere, spontaneous, open, and genuine manner.
 Being authentic, or genuine, involves relating personally so that expressions are spontaneous rather than contrived.”
 (Hepworth 2010, p.
 107).